mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 - :ref:`BASISReduction <algm-BASISReduction>` option *noMonitorNorm* changed to *MonitorNorm*.
 - :ref:`BASISReduction <algm-BASISReduction>` now contains log entry *asString* storing the options passed to to the algorithm.
 - :ref:`IqtFitSequential <algm-IqtFitSequential>` and `IqtFitMultiple <algm-IqtFitMultiple>` can now both extract members from the fit (when the ExtractMembers property is set to True).
+- Loading the sample log files into a workspace can be disabled when calling the :ref:`LoadVesuvio <algm-LoadVesuvio>` algorithm by supplying `LoadLogFiles=False` to the algorithm call

 Vesuvio
 -------